10 Jan 2018

 Thereafter, automotive electrical components became an integral part of vehicles.
 The electrical system not only helps the engine get started but also ensures safe driving.
 Besides, there are so many things that you should know about the electrical components and how they function in the car.

 Battery: The battery is the most essential electric vehicle part.
 It transmits power to a self-starter to start the engine of a car.
 Besides, starting the engine of a car, the battery can also be used in place of the generator.
-For example, you can play the audio system in your car when the engine is off and at the same time, it supplies power to headlights and air-conditioning too.
+For example, you can play the audio system in your car when the engine is off, and at the same time, it supplies power to the headlights and air-conditioning too.
 In fact, it is the backbone of the electrical system in a vehicle.

 Cooling Fans: In the traditional model of cars, cooling fans (also known as radiator fans) were connected to the engine.
-However, with the advancement of technology in the car, mainly after 4WD advancement, the cooling fans are connected to the battery so that it can run even when the engine of the car is off.
+However, with the advancement of technology in the car, mainly after the 4WD advancement, the cooling fans are connected to the battery so that they can run even when the engine of the car is off.

 Air Conditioner Blower: There are fans in the passage of the switch knob which are electric-powered.
 The fans circulate the air into the car cabin.